European Rare and Inhibitor Network (ERIN)

 About the ERIN

-In 2022, the EHC Inhibitor Working Group evaluated the achievements of the inhibitor programme and came to a conclusion that largely the initial objectives have been met and it is time to set new goals and to capitalise on the achievements of the network it was decided to expand the network built for and with people with inhibitors to work on a better inclusion of people with ultra-rare bleeding disorders.
+In 2022, the EHC Inhibitor Working Group evaluated the achievements of the inhibitor programme, coming to the conclusion that largely the initial objectives have been met and it was time to set new goals and to capitalise on the achievements of the network.
+So, it was decided to expand the network built for and with people with inhibitors to work on a better inclusion of people with ultra-rare bleeding disorders.
 This cohort of our community are still dealing with a lack of information about their condition and also a lack of treatment options, leading to the heavy burden of isolation and loneliness in terms of their inclusion in the bleeding disorder community.

 To best serve the needs of all this encompassed in the ERIN, a three-fold route will be taken.